kostiukoleg/lviv.loc/wp-content/plugins/strong-testimonials/readme.txt

 ### Testimonial Submission Form

+This plugin provides one form with custom fields.
 Customize the form by adding or removing fields and changing properties like the order, label, and placeholder.

 Anti-spam measures include honeypots and Captcha via these plugins: